 Unfortunately, this is a double-edged sword.
 Compared to other jacket styles (like softshells), fleeces tend to be less breathable.
 During intense aerobic exercise, the fabric’s natural moisture-repelling properties seal in sweat vapours and can leave you feeling sticky.

 To combat this problem, it’s important to choose a fleece jacket with the correct fabric density.
-Most fleece jackets will fall into one of three categories:
+Most fall into one of three categories:

 - Lightweight: 100g/m2